We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 It’s also worth mentioning that Amika (18.56 oz) is the heaviest hot air brush on our list, yet it’s still considered a pretty acceptable option in terms of weight.

 Hair tools can get loud, and we mean very loud.
-Extended exposure to noise levels above 85 dB is harmful.
-Caution is imperative because hot air brushes perform normally between 80–100 dB.
+Extended exposure to noise levels above 85 dB can be damaging.
+Be careful, as hot air brushes usually run between 80 and 100 dB.

 Obviously, hand sizes vary, and it can be challenging to hold a thick hair tool for the small-handed.
 If the handle isn’t ergonomic, it can slip or slide, and you might press the wrong buttons by accident.
 We measured the thickness and the length of the handles, as details make a difference.